LeonardoESousa/NEMO/README.md

     - Calculates fluorescence lifetimes.
     - Calculates singlet exciton diffusion lengths.
 3. Extra features:
-    - Extract last geometry from QChem log file.
+    - Extracts last geometry from QChem log file.

 ## What is necessary to use it?